AbhiramiTS/codepen-clone/README.md

 # Codepen Clone

-## This is just a small clone of the Codepen's basic functionality.
+## This is just a simple clone of the Codepen's basic functionality.
 ### Live Demo : https://cocky-mccarthy-9d9f0b.netlify.app/